gao-hongnan/omniverse/_sources/computer_science/type_theory/04-generics.md

         return self.second
 ```

-This `Pair` class can now hold any two types specified at instantiation.
+This generic `Pair` class can encompass any two types designated upon its

-At the cost of using a wrapper class in place of primitive types, we get a
+instantiation, providing a versatile structure that can hold any value types,
-single class that can be used to store any type of values.
+mirroring the flexibility previously applied in methods to accommodate various

-You might recall that we used a similar approach for our contains method to
+object types.

-implement a general method that works for any type of object.
-Here, we are using
+Nevertheless, this approach is not without its drawbacks, notably the issue of
-this approach for a general class that encapsulates any type of object.
+type conversion narrowing and the potential for runtime errors.
+For example, if

-Unfortunately, the issues we faced with narrowing type conversion and potential
+a function mistakenly returns a `Pair` with a string and an integer but treats
-run-time errors apply to the Pair class as well.
-Suppose that a function returns
+it inversely, static type checking at compile-time won't catch this discrepancy,
-a Pair containing a String and an Integer, and we accidentally treat this as an
+possibly leading to errors or crashes during execution.
+This highlights the
-Integer and a String instead, the compiler will not be able to detect the type
+importance of careful type management and the limitations of relying solely on
-mismatch and stop the program from crashing during run-time.
+runtime type identification.

 ```{code-cell} ipython3
 def create_misleading_pair() -> Pair: